Change in Authorised & Paid Up Capital/Contribution in Company/LLP

-The need for an increase in authorised share capital of the company may arise when the company is planning to enlarge its business operations by fresh issue of capital.
-If the increase of authorised share capital results in alteration of articles of association special resolution is required, otherwise ordinary resolution is to be passed.
+The need for an increase in the company's authorised share capital may arise when the company plans to enlarge its business operations by the new issue of capital.
+If the increase in authorised share capital results in alteration of articles of association, a special resolution is required; otherwise, an ordinary resolution is to be passed.

 Consolidation of Share Capital

-A company may alter its existing paid-up share capital by consolidation or division of all or any of its shares into shares of larger denominations than its existing shares.
+A company may alter its existing paid-up share capital by consolidating or dividing all of its shares into shares of larger denominations than its existing shares.
 To consolidates means to bring together (separate parts) into a single or unified whole.